 Residence permits issued to family members allow them to reside in the country but not to work.
 To work, they need to apply for a work permit on their own grounds.

 3. ID card

 a) Filing for your ID card

-Once you have a residence permit which is stamped in your passport, you should file in person an application for an ID card.
+Once you have a residence permit, you should file in person an application for an ID card.

 b) Term and fee